13th Global Dialogue Platform on Anticipatory Humanitarian Action

 For years, the work revolved around evidence: if only we had better data, clearer models, the right proof, then the world would act.
 But the real crisis has always been relational.
 Communities are flooded not because we don’t understand enough, but because the institutions that must act don’t trust one another enough.
 Funding chains move slower than the seasons they seek to anticipate.

-Dissolving the human–more-than-human duality
+Dissolving the duality

 Nature is not a mere backdrop to our crises, nor just a tool or solution for our recovery.
 She is a collaborator, a teacher, and the core of who we are.

+In Oaxaca, floodable parks and constructed wetlands now transform excess into life sustenance.
+During rains, football fields become reservoirs; in drought, the same systems sustain gardens and school systems.
+In mountain villages, water is captured before it runs off.
 These are not grand solutions imposed from above, but real, careful, community-led work that recognizes reciprocity as resilience.
-Anticipatory action, in this light, is a constant participation in the living systems that we are enmeshed in.
+Anticipatory action is a constant participation in the living systems that we are enmeshed in.

 The earth-sky boundary

-A leader from a Sahel region disaster management agency articulated that we might be in the midst of a grand shift toward interdependence.
+A leader from a Sahel-region disaster management agency articulated that we might be in the midst of a grand shift toward interdependence.
 While his face was written with the lines of heavy history, he was hopeful.
 Hope, for him, was not abstract: the conviction that even amid crisis, unity is possible, that care can cross borders, and that survival depends on deeper interdependence.

 In this vision, earth and sky merge into one continuum.
 The sky holds the patterns of hazards and extremes, while the earth is home to the living web of life.
 Where they meet, belonging replaces division, and protecting the earth becomes not only a technical task but a moral one.